nikothomas/ctdfjorder/docs/researchers.rst

 Getting Started
 ---------------

-If you're new to CTDFjorder, we recommend starting with the :doc:`Getting Started` guide.
-It provides a comprehensive introduction to the library, including installation instructions, basic usage examples, and an overview of the key features.
+If you're new to CTDFjorder and want to use the command-line interface, we recommend starting with the :doc:`cli-tutorial`.
+It provides a comprehensive introduction to the CLI, including installation instructions, basic usage examples, and an overview of the key features.
+The CLI simplifies many common tasks and allows you to process data without needing to write Python code.
+To read in depth about the functions used in the CLI go to the :doc:`/API/index` documentation.
 If you'd prefer to create scripts in Python or R using CTDFjorder then visit the :doc:`developers` page.

 Command-Line Interface (CLI)
 ----------------------------

-The CTDFjorder library includes a command-line interface (CLI) for processing and analyzing CTD data.
-The CLI simplifies many common tasks and allows you to process data without needing to write Python code.
-To read in depth about the functions used in CTDFjorder read the :doc:`API`.

-Below are the key functions from the :class:`~ctdfjorder.CTD.CTD` class used in the default processing CLI:

-- :meth:`ctdfjorder.CTD.CTD.remove_upcasts`: Removes upcast data from the dataset.
-- :meth:`ctdfjorder.CTD.CTD.remove_non_positive_samples`: Removes samples with non-positive values.
-- :meth:`ctdfjorder.CTD.CTD.clean`: Cleans the dataset.
-- :meth:`ctdfjorder.CTD.CTD.add_absolute_salinity`: Adds absolute salinity to the dataset.
-- :meth:`ctdfjorder.CTD.CTD.add_density`: Adds density calculations to the dataset.
-- :meth:`ctdfjorder.CTD.CTD.add_potential_density`: Adds potential density to the dataset.
-- :meth:`ctdfjorder.CTD.CTD.add_surface_salinity_temp_meltwater`: Adds surface salinity and temperature meltwater data.
-- :meth:`ctdfjorder.CTD.CTD.add_mean_surface_density`: Adds mean surface density data.
-- :meth:`ctdfjorder.CTD.CTD.add_mld`: Adds mixed layer depth (MLD) to the dataset.
-- :meth:`ctdfjorder.CTD.CTD.add_brunt_vaisala_squared`: Adds Brunt–Väisälä frequency squared (N²) to the dataset.
-- :meth:`ctdfjorder.CTD.CTD.save_to_csv`: Saves the processed data to a CSV file.
-- :meth:`ctdfjorder.CTD.CTD.get_df`: Returns the dataset as a pandas DataFrame.

 Mapping
 -------